RecordEvolution/ReswarmOS/README.md

   image:
 ```

+Note, that `board` refers to the family (type) of boards while `model` provides
+the specifics of a particular member of this board family.
+While the corresponding
+fields `boardname` and `modelname` are merely arbitrary but meaningful labels, the
+`board` and `model` fields have to exactly match the directory structure in the
-After making the required adjustments save and close the file and proceed with
+`config/` folder.
+After making the required adjustments save and close the file
-setting up the build environment and launching the actual build process:
+and proceed with setting up the build environment and launching the actual build
+process:

 ```Shell
 make setup